shaktipriya13/Local_new_repo/README.md

-This is my personal loacl repo.
+# This is my personal local repo.